amabnl/amadeus-ws-client/docs/about-get-started.rst

 - Security_SignOut
 - PNR_Retrieve
 - PNR_RetrieveAndDisplay
-- PNR_AddMultiElements *(Currently there is one call to create a PNR, later support will be added for modifying PNR's)*
+- PNR_AddMultiElements (pnrCreate to create a PNR from scratch)
+- PNR_AddMultiElements (possibility to do actionCode operations on a PNR in context without further actions)
 - PNR_Cancel
 - Queue_List
 - Queue_PlacePNR